Benadiri Somali: Overview

-Benadiri Somali is spoken on the Benadir coast, from Adale to south of Merca including Mogadishu, as well as in the immediate hinterland.
+Benadiri Somali is spoken on the Benadir coast, spanning from Hobyo to south of Merca including Mogadishu, as well as in the immediate hinterland.
 The coastal dialects have additional phonemes that do not exist in Standard Somali.
+Linguist Giorgio Banti states the dialect has loan words from Harari language.

 Benadiri Somali is also referred to as Coastal Somali or Af-Reer Xamar ("Language of the People of Hamar").
+The dialect is widely considered a southern coastal dialect.

 Varieties

 Blench (2006) structures the dialect into three general subdivisions: